 Stephen A. Smith has a habit of shooting himself in the foot, much like his previous comments about Floyd Mayweather avoiding Manny Pacquiao.

-Back in 2014, Smith stated that if ‘Floyd Mayweather doesn’t fight Manny Pacquiao next, it’s clear he’s avoiding him’ on ESPN.
+In 2014, Smith stated that if ‘Floyd Mayweather doesn’t fight Manny Pacquiao next, it’s clear he’s avoiding him’ on ESPN.

 Mayweather duly fought Pacquiao in his next bout and gave Smith a dressing down in an exclusive interview.